 No individual customer of our epay Segment makes up greater than 10% of total consolidated revenues.
 In Germany, epay has a contract for the technology and distribution infrastructure for six state-owned lotteries, it deploys Know Your Customer (or KYC) technologies on terminals indirectly owned by the Federal Republic of Germany and provides payment processing services for the state of Berlin and the city of Stuttgart, and Cadooz has a contract with Deutsche Bahn, which is majority owned by the German state.
-In addition, epay has contracts with Transurban Limited, the largest manager of toll road networks in Australia, Cubic, supporting New South Wales Transport ticketing in Australia, and with New Zealand Transport Authority, which operates all toll roads in New Zealand. epay distributes mobile top up in post offices in the United Kingdom, which are owned by the Saudi government. epay has contracts in the Middle East for the processing of mobile airtime for companies that are majority owned by the Dubai government and the UAE government.
+In addition, epay has contracts with Transurban Limited, the largest manager of toll road networks in Australia, Cubic, supporting New South Wales Transport ticketing in Australia, and with New Zealand Transport Authority, which operates all toll roads in New Zealand. epay distributes mobile top up in post offices in the United Kingdom, which are owned by the government. epay has contracts in the Middle East for the processing of mobile airtime for companies that are majority owned by the Saudi government and the UAE government, and epay distributes prepaid electronic content through companies that are owned by the Dubai government and Abu Dhabi government.
 In India, the epay segment distributes prepaid content through the State Bank of India and distributes telecom airtime on behalf of Bharat Sanchar Nigam, a government owned telecommunications provider based in New Delhi.
 There are no other government contracts in the epay Segment.